Ingersoll Rand Inc. (IR) — Fair Value Analysis

 How can I track IR's fair value as it changes?

-Add IR to a free FairCurve watchlist to receive daily fair-value updates and instant re-valuations whenever new earnings or significant fundamental data are released.
+Add IR to your free FairCurve watchlist to receive daily updates on its fair value.
+Our system instantly re-evaluates and updates IR's intrinsic value whenever new fundamental data, such as earnings reports, is released.